Overview

 You may terminate investment advisory services obtained from FPTW, without penalty, at any time

-and for any reason, upon 30 days’ written notice to the other party.
-Upon notice of termination from
+and for any reason, upon 30 days’ written notice to FPTW.
+Upon notice of termination from you,

 portfolio or to liquidate your account and remit the proceeds to you.
 If you determine to liquidate